BNSC1/android-notes/README.md

 Protocol Buffers: aka protobuf.
 It uses a schema to define the data structure, which is written in a language-independent format called the Protocol Buffer Language.
 The schema is used to generate code in various programming languages to read and write the data in a strongly-typed, type-safe manner.
 Protocol Buffers supports many data types, including integers, floats, doubles, strings, booleans, and enums.
 It suffers from the same drawback as protobuf due to lack of human-readable representation.

 FlatBuffers: Similar to protobuf.
-However you don’t need to deserialize the whole data in the latter before accessing an object.
+However you don’t need to deserialize the whole data in FlatBuffers before accessing an object.
 It is faster and more memory efficient than protobuf.

 ## View